cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 ### Adding animation blending

 Right-click on the grid layout area of the Animation Graph panel to choose to add a **Blend 1D** or a **Blend 2D**.
-Once created, you can set the properties in the **Inspector** tab, except for the Animation Blending settings, which are the same as in **Setting state properties** above.
+Once created, set the properties in the **Inspector** tab, except for the Animation Blending settings, which are the same as in **Setting state properties** above.

 ![blend edit](animation-graph-basics/blend-edit.png)

-You can set the parameters and the animations involved in the blend by entering the edit page of the animation blending, which can be accessed in the following three ways:
+To set the parameters and the animations involved in the blend, enter the edit page of the animation blending, which can be accessed in the following three ways:

 - Click **Edit** in the animation blending settings
 - Double-click the blend state in the grid layout